kubesphere/website/content/en/docs/installing-on-linux/cluster-operation/add-edge-nodes.md

 {{</ notice >}}

 After an edge node joins your cluster, the native KubeEdge cloud component requires you to manually configure iptables so that you can use commands such as `kubectl logs` and `kubectl exec`.
 In this connection, KubeSphere features an efficient and convenient way to add edge nodes to a Kubernetes cluster.
-It uses supporting components (for example, EdgeWatcher and IPTables-Operator) to automatically configure iptables.
+It uses supporting components (for example, EdgeWatcher) to automatically configure iptables.

 ![edge-watcher](/images/docs/installing-on-linux/add-and-delete-nodes/add-edge-nodes/edge-watcher.png)